Blagovest-Todorov/DB_ExamPreparation/README.md

     JOIN Tickets AS t ON t.PassengerId = p.Id
     JOIN Flights AS f ON f.Id = t.FlightId
 ORDER BY [Full Name], f.Origin, f.Destination

+///
+TASK 9 ///

+SELECT all passengers that have trips.
+Select their fullName,(firstName and Last Name), plane name, trip,{in format   (origin) –(destination) }
+and luggage type.

+Order the results by fullName(ascending), name(ascending),
+origin(ascending),
+destination(ascending),
+luggageType ascending.

+**/

+SELECT
+      CONCAT(p.FirstName, ' ', p.LastName) AS [Full Name],
+	  pl.[Name] AS [Plane Name],
+	  CONCAT(f.Origin, ' - ', f.Destination) AS [Trip] ,
+	  lt.[Type] AS [Luggage Type]
+  FROM Passengers AS p
+  INNER JOIN Tickets AS t ON t.PassengerId = p.Id
+  INNER JOIN Flights AS f ON f.Id = t.FlightId
+  INNER JOIN Planes AS pl ON pl.Id = f.PlaneId
+  INNER JOIN Luggages AS l ON l.Id = t.LuggageId
+  INNER JOIN LuggageTypes AS lt ON lt.Id = l.LuggageTypeId
+  --WHERE f.Origin is NOT NULL AND f.Destination IS NOT NULL //not needed in this case ORDER BY [Full Name],[Plane Name],f.Origin,f.Destination,[Luggage Type]